MPs targeted in 'terror attack' plan

 Mr Ali denies preparing acts of terrorism in Britain and two charges of possessing explosives outside the UK.

-The court heard Mr Ali allegedly spent five years making bombs for the Taliban and fighting British forces in Afghanistan but returned in 2016 to deliver a "message" to the government.
+The court heard Mr Ali, from Edmonton in north London, allegedly spent five years making bombs for the Taliban and fighting British forces in Afghanistan but returned in 2016 to deliver a "message" to the government.

 Mr Altman said: "On Thursday April 27 last year this defendant, Khalid Ali, was arrested by armed police officers in Whitehall in Westminster."